artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 After normalization is complete, the SIP runs through a number of microservices, including submission documentation and metadata processing, METS file generation, indexing, DIP generation, and AIP packaging.
+Once the AIP is packaged, it is ready to be stored.

+Archivematica can be configured with many AIP storage locations.
+Users can select the appropriate storage location for each AIP using the dropdown menu in the Archivematica interface.
+To configure AIP storage locations, see the :ref:`Storage Service documentation <storageservice:administrators>`.

 .. figure:: images/StoreAIP.*
    :align: center
-   :figwidth: 70%
+   :figwidth: 80%
    :width: 100%
-   :alt: Archivematica ready to store AIP and upload DIP
+   :alt: The Ingest tab of Archivematica, showing an AIP waiting for user input at the Store AIP decision point.

-   Archivematica ready to store the AIP
+   Archivematica ready to store an AIP

-1. Before storing the AIP, you can review the contents of the AIP by clicking **Review**.
+#.
+Before storing the AIP, you can review the contents of the AIP by clicking
+   **Review**.
 A new tab will open where you can browse your AIP.
 To review the individual objects in the AIP, click on the 7z file to download it.
 You can also view the METS file (the file with the name ``METS-uuid.xml``) by